TurkeyMcMac/just-wheels-bouncing/README.md

 make shared target=wasm
 ```

+The Emscripten toolkit, specifically emcc, is required to build the WebAssembly
+version.

 ### Building the Documentation
 The documentation requires awk (not necessarily gawk) to build, and should be
 buildable on any system satisfying this dependency.
 To build the documentation,